Three Smart Boys

 Three Smart Boys is a 1937 Our Gang short comedy film directed by Gordon Douglas.
-It was the 153rd Our Gang short released (154th episode, 65th talking short, and 66th talking episode).
+It was the 153rd Our Gang short to be released.

 Plot

 The boys are anxious to get out of school.
-They overhear the superintendent of the area's schools talking with Miss Lawrence who wants to close the school for a week to attend a sister's wedding.
-She was initially denied stating that only an epidemic would justify closing school.
+They overhear the superintendent of the area's schools talking with Miss Lawrence, who wants to close the school for a week to attend a sister's wedding.
+She is denied, stating that only an epidemic would justify closing school.
 Spanky then decides to stage a phony epidemic with Alfalfa and Buckwheat.
 This time, it is the measles, requiring the boys to paint blotches on their faces.
-The plan comes a-cropper when, while visiting the doctor (Sidney Bracey), the boys are led to believe that Buckwheat has been transformed into a monkey.
-Spanky and Alfalfa think Buckwheat is still a monkey.
-That was when he found out that the superintendent changed her mind and decided to let Miss Lawrence to attend the wedding after all and the school would be closed for a week.
+The plan comes apart when, while visiting the doctor (Sidney Bracey), the boys are led to believe that Buckwheat has been transformed into a monkey.
+They then find out that the superintendent changed her mind and decided to let Miss Lawrence to attend the wedding after all and the school would be closed.